 Fixtures shown as Sydney time, adjust for regional differences.
 Per agreement the N. Qld Cowboys on Free to Air is not available in all locations before the finals, and does not offer full Cowboys TV replays.

-N. QLD Cowboys Live and Free
+N. QLD Cowboys on Live TV

 If you enjoy Rugby League action then Fox League (Foxtel/Kayo) is the channel for you, televising all NRL teams and every round Live and in HD with no ad-breaks during play before the grand final, including the contests not available on Free to Air TV.